Dublin

 Suspension of transfers

-Bulgaria: the highest number of “take back” requests (205) were issued to Bulgaria but only two transfers were carried out.[27]
+Bulgaria: The highest number of “take back” requests (205) were issued to Bulgaria in 2022 but only two transfers were carried out.[32]
+In 2023, one request was sent and one transfer was implemented.

 The situation of Dublin returnees

-When the asylum seeker expressly withdraws his or her asylum claim, this is considered an explicit withdrawal of the asylum application.[32]
-The asylum seeker shall be informed of the consequences of his or her withdrawal in a language he or she understands or is reasonably supposed to understand.[33]
+When the asylum seeker expressly withdraws their asylum claim, this is considered an explicit withdrawal of the asylum application.[37]
+The asylum seeker shall be informed of the consequences of their withdrawal in a language they understand or are reasonably supposed to understand.[38]

-The legal framework is different when a person hasleft the territory for at least 3 months or had beenremoved to a third country or to the country of origin under Articles 19(2) and (3) of the Dublin Regulation and, consequently, the asylum procedure was discontinued by a decision closing the file.
-In this case, a new claim lodged successively in Romania is not considered a subsequent application.[35]
+The legal framework is different when a person has left the territory for at least 3 months or had been removed to a third country or to the country of origin under Articles 19(2) and (3) of the Dublin Regulation and, consequently, the asylum procedure was discontinued by a decision closing the file.
+In this case, a new claim lodged successively in Romania is not considered as a subsequent application.[40]

 Therefore, persons who expressly withdrew their asylum applications without leaving the territory of the EU or being returned to a third country or the country of origin, cannot continue their asylum procedure in case of return to Romania.
 As a consequence, they will have to lodge a subsequent application.